Wendy MacLeod: Life and career

 MacLeod received a BA from Kenyon College in Gambier, Ohio, where she now teaches and is a playwright-in-residence.
 She earned a MFA from the Yale School of Drama.

 Her works include the plays Sin and Schoolgirl Figure, both of which premiered at Chicago's Goodman Theatre and were directed by David Petrarca.
 Schoolgirl Figure was then optioned for film by HBO and Anvil Entertainment.
 MacLeod's The House of Yes premiered in San Francisco at the Magic Theatre and was the theatre's second-longest running show.
 It became an award-winning film by the same name in 1997, starring Parker Posey, which earned a Special Jury Award at the Sundance Film Festival.
 Other works by MacLeod include The Water Children, Things Being What They Are, Juvenilia, and Apocalyptic Butterflies.
-Apocalyptic Butterflies was filmed by the BBC as Nativity Blues in 1988, starring Alfred Molina.
+A pilot for Apocalyptic Butterflies was aired by the BBC as Nativity Blues in 1989, starring Alfred Molina.

 Her play Juvenilia, a comic drama about college students "attempting to find love", premiered off-Broadway at Playwrights Horizons, as did her play The Water Children, both directed by longtime collaborator Petrarca, which has also been seen at Los Angeles’ Matrix Theater where it was cited as "the most challenging political play of 1998" by the L.A.
 Weekly and earned six L.A.
 Drama Critics Circle nominations.
 Things Being What They Are premiered at the Seattle Repertory Theatre and was then seen at Steppenwolf in Chicago in 2003 where its sold-out run was extended twice.
 The House of Yes has been performed at Soho Repertory Theatre, at the Maxim Gorki Theater in Berlin and at The Gate Theater in London, where it was published in Plays International.
 MacLeod's play, Find and Sign, premiered at Pioneer Theatre Company in Salt Lake City, Utah in 2012.
 Set in the New York City music industry (with a slight nod to Othello), Find and Sign is about a bumpy romance between an on-the-rise young record executive and an idealistic public school teacher.